 It’s a popular method for removing oils, makeup, and impurities from the skin.
-But does oil cleansing dry out skin?
+But does oil cleansing dry out your skin?

 The short answer is yes, it can.

 But really it mostly depends on your skin and how it reacts to the oils you’re using.

 Aren’t oils supposed to be hydrating and moisturizing?
 Why does my face feel dry after oil cleansing?

 When most people start oil cleansing the last thing that comes to mind is dry skin.

 In fact, most people avoid using any type of oil on their face because they’re worried about being too oily and breaking out.